newtork/newtork.github.io/_posts/2016-12-18-Docker-domain-controller-with-samba.md

 Explanation:

  - Unfortunately the container needs `SYS_ADMIN` capabilities to run the *Samba* domain provisioning with *extended attributes*.
 While xattr features by themselves are working fine even without elevated privileges, there seems to be a dependency for users and file ownership, which make `SYS_ADMIN` a requirement.
- - If you want to skip the `SYS_ADMIN` requirement you'd need to give up on the *extended attributes*, which would be unfortunate, but still possible:
+ - If you want to **skip** the `SYS_ADMIN` requirement you would need to give up on the *extended attributes*, which would be unfortunate and not recommended, but still possible.

 ```
 docker run --volume /var/domain:/data --rm -it newtork/groupware-domain --no-xattr